Expert in Machine Tools, Heavy Equipment, and Aerospace Manufacturing Technologies

 Successful qualification procedures are a critical milestone in the delivery of machine tool systems, often linked to the largest percentage of progress payments, and frequently the last step before a machine is put into full production.

-Criteria for qualification and acceptance by the customer are clearly defined in the contract terms, which frequently is in the form of a proposal by the supplier and a purchase order from the customer.
+Criteria for qualification and acceptance by the customer are clearly defined in the contract terms, which frequently are in the form of a proposal by the supplier and a purchase order from the customer.
 These documents often have different terms and conditions that are overlooked in the haste of a new order.
 Terms of acceptance that are not clearly defined can result in a serious point of contention between parties, affecting all stakeholders.
 Expert has helped resolve misunderstandings resulting from changes of scope, misinterpretations of standards, and performance failures of the machine tool to meet specifications.

 Expert learned to design fixtures, tools, and gages in a shop with 1000 different types of machine tools, including plain mills and machining centers.